-Brenda Leong, CIPP/US, is Senior Counsel and Director of Strategy at Future of Privacy Forum.
+Brenda Leong, CIPP/US, is Senior Counsel and Director of Artificial Intelligence and Ethics at Future of Privacy Forum.
 She oversees strategic planning of organizational goals, as well as managing the FPF portfolio on biometrics, particularly facial recognition, along with the ethics and privacy issues associated with artificial intelligence.
 She authored the FPF Privacy Expert’s Guide to AI, and co-authored the paper, “Beyond Explainability: A Practical Guide to Managing Risk in Machine Learning Models.”
 She also facilitated the development of and authored the publication of FPF’s “Privacy Principles for Facial Recognition Technology in Commercial Applications.”
 She works on industry standards and collaboration on privacy concerns, partnering with stakeholders to reach practical solutions to privacy challenges for consumer data uses.
 Prior to working at FPF, Brenda served in the U.S. Air Force, including policy and legislative affairs work from the Pentagon and the U.S. Department of State.
 She is a 2014 graduate of George Mason School of Law.

 Learn more about Brenda’s work by reading AI and Machine Learning: Perspectives with FPF’s Brenda Leong.